 Once you click on the ad, it will likely send you to a lightly branded article.
-You’ll usually be able to see a couple brand mentions as well as a branded CTA.
-The most effective types of native ads are those that, although slightly branded, proved real, actionable value for the reader.
+You’ll usually see a couple brand mentions as well as a CTA.
+The most effective types of native ads are those that provide real, actionable value for the reader.

 What does it look like?

 The Interactive Advertising Bureau (IAB) offers a list of six types of native ad formats that satisfy the definition.
 These forms include: